CurtisTelvanni/American-Sign-Language-Recognition-EEE-312-Project/README.md

 Training and Live Stream Codes are standalone versions in Google Colab, you can run these codes on their own, just follow their instructions.

+The Training Code is used for training the model with the provided datasets.

+The Live Detection Code is used for testing sign language detection and the accuracy of the trained model.

 All necessary files are uploaded in google drive with public access.

 1. Dataset Pictures Folder: https://drive.google.com/drive/folders/1yqFp-_nITNoepTeGPSoMOzGA1lB1E6GC?usp=sharing